Is Sunscreen Really more dangerous than a Shark?

 Some chemical sunscreens can also become endocrine disruptors and may interfere with thyroid and other hormone processes in the body.
 Oxybenzone, specifically, can reduce sperm count in men and may contribute to endometriosis in women.
 Oxybenzone is dangerous to both children and pregnant/breastfeeding women - polluting breast milk.
 One research study even showed that Oxybenzone changed the sex of a young fish!
 It’s time the FDA thinks about saying NO to the O’s in sunscreen.

 What Sunscreen Should I Use?

 In the FDA announcement, only 2 ingredients - Zinc Oxide and Titanium Dioxide - found in mineral sunscreens were deemed safe or “GRASE” (Generally Regarded as Safe and Effective).
-These ingredients create a physical barrier on the surface of the skin that reflect the sun’s harmful rays vs. chemical sunscreens that absorb the sun’s rays - and sometimes inside your skin.
+These ingredients create a physical barrier on the surface of the skin that reflects the sun’s harmful rays vs. chemical sunscreens that absorb the sun’s rays - and sometimes inside your skin.

 When choosing a sunscreen, flip it over and read the active ingredients.
-If it contains any of the chemicals Oxybenzone, Avobenzone, Octisalate, Octocrylene, Homosalate and Octinoxate – it’s good to avoid until they are deemed safe.
+If it contains any of the chemicals Oxybenzone, Avobenzone, Octisalate, Octocrylene, Homosalate, and Octinoxate – it’s good to avoid until they are deemed safe.
 In the meantime, only choose sunscreens containing Zinc Oxide and Titanium Dioxide.
 Don’t be fooled by misleading language on the front saying “no Oxybenzone”; many have removed that ingredient, but still have chemical ingredients that are unproven as safe.